evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

 ---

+## obj2MirtichData.py
+  This is a program that can take a .obj file and convert it to a format that can be run inside `volInt.c`

+### volInt.c
+  Created by Brian Mirtich, and can be found at: https://github.com/OpenFOAM/OpenFOAM-2.1.x/blob/master/src/meshTools/momentOfInertia/volumeIntegration/volInt.c

+---

 ## Asteroid_CM

   A universal software developed to process shape models in OBJ format.
 Returns a file of positional data of each calculated Center of Mass for the tetrahedrons that make the polyhedron shape model.